ankit5577/upgrade-python-packages/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-This Script loops through downloaded python packages and runs commands `pip install -upgrade {package}` 😼
+This Script loops through downloaded python packages and run command `pip install -upgrade {package}` for all packages. 😼

 ### Built With